DoesThisNeedaName/StarCraft-AI-Stuffs/README.md

 # StarCraft AI Stuffs
--> This repo is for all things related to the AI projects within StarCraft
+-> This repo is for all things related to the StarCraft AI project(s)

 Formatting tools:
 ```